bmeme/docker-java-kickstarter/README.md

 The idea is that you can use docker to develop your java application, without having to install anything on your system.

-If you prefix your commands with `memento docker cmd` you can run anything in the container like you use to do if you have maven and java installed on your system.

 ## TL;DR